The Best & Most Delicious Fudgy Keto Chocolate Brownies 2020

 January 7, 2018, at 1:52 pm

 I’m having to cut back on my fat intake due to fatty liver disease.
-I had great success making a reduced fat version of these brownies.
+I had great success in making a reduced-fat version of these brownies.
 I only used 3 Tbsp butter and subbed 6 Tbsp almond milk for the rest.
 Instead of 3 eggs, I used one egg plus two egg whites.
-They came out perfect, fudgy and delicious!
+They came out perfect, fudgy, and delicious!
 Great recipe.

 Great!
 Thanks for sharing your tweaks, Tom!